-- 10. Records.
+7. Records.
 Grantee will indicate the Grant Funds separately on its books of account, and maintain such records in accordance with generally accepted accounting principles.
-Grantee shall additionally maintain written records including the baseline documentation report, the Deed of Conservation Easement, any amendments to the Conservation Easement, other transaction documents, and copies of monitoring reports, notices to the landowner, and other communications pursuant to the Conservation Easement in accordance with the practices generally accepted in the land trust community. - 11.
-Inspection.
-The Stewardship Council or its designee shall have the right to inspect the books and records of Grantee and evaluate Grantee's use of Grant Funds, so long as (i) such inspection or evaluation occurs during regular business hours; (ii) such inspection or evaluation does not unreasonably interfere with Grantee's regular operations; and (iii) the Stewardship Council or its designee provides at least three (3) days prior notice of any such inspection or evaluation. - 12.
-Assignment and Transfer of Funds.
+Grantee shall additionally maintain written records including the baseline documentation report, the Deed of Conservation Easement, any amendments to the Conservation Easement, other transaction documents, and copies of monitoring reports, notices to the landowner, and other communications pursuant to the Conservation Easement in accordance with the practices generally accepted in the land trust community.

+8. Inspection.
+The Stewardship Council or its designee shall have the right to inspect the books and records of Grantee and evaluate Grantee's use of Grant Funds, so long as (i) such inspection or evaluation occurs during regular business hours; (ii) such inspection or evaluation does not unreasonably interfere with Grantee's regular operations; and (iii) the Stewardship Council or its designee provides at least three (3) days prior notice of any such inspection or evaluation.

+9. Assignment and Transfer of Funds.
 Grantee shall not assign its interest under the Conservation Easement except in accordance with the provisions of the Conservation Easement relating to permitted assignments.
-In the event that Grantee assigns its interest under the Conservation Easement to a successor conservation easement holder ("Assignee"), Grantee shall transfer the remaining balance of the Grant Funds to the successor conservation easement holder.
-Assignee's receipt of any funds from Grantee shall be conditioned upon the assignee's agreement in writing to assume all of Grantee's obligations under this Agreement. - 13.
-Publicity.
-The Stewardship Council may include information regarding this Agreement and Grantee in its periodic public reports, press releases, or other public communications. - 14.
-Representations and Warranties.
+In the event that Grantee assigns its interest under the Conservation Easement to a successor conservation easement holder ("Assignee"), Grantee will meet with proposed Assignee and evaluate stewardship fund status and determine the amount to transfer along with the assignment of the Conservation Easement.
+However, in no event, should the amount of funds transferred for the assigned Conservation Easement be less than the amount of remaining Grant Funds for the Conservation Easement which Grantee still has in its possession.

+10. Publicity.
+The Stewardship Council may include information regarding this Agreement and Grantee in its periodic public reports, press releases, or other public communications.

+11. Representations and Warranties.
 Grantee warrants and represents that it is a tax exempt organization under Section 501(c)(3) of the IRC, and is not a private foundation as defined in section 509(a) of the IRC or is an exempt operating foundation described in Section 4940(d)(2) of the IRC.
 Grantee further represents and warrants that it shall not use the Grant Funds to attempt to influence legislation or otherwise carry out lobbying activities within the meaning of Sections 501(h), 4911, 4945(d)(1) or 4945(e) of the IRC.
 No part of the Grant Funds may be used to attempt to influence the outcome of any specific public election, or to carry on, directly or indirectly, any voter registration drive.
 No part of the Grant Funds may be used for purposes other than charitable, scientific, literary, or educational purposes within the meaning of IRC Section 170(c)(2)(B).